Large fire at building site in Graham St, downtown Auckland

 A spark from a welder is believed to have caused a fire at a $75 million apartment complex under construction in downtown Auckland.

-Firefighters have now extinguished the blaze after the building site in Graham St was evacuated.
+The building site blaze in Graham St was extinguished by workers shortly before firefighters arrived.

-A worker at the site told the Herald the fire started in an elevator due to a spark from a welder.
+A worker at the site told the Herald the fire started in a lift shaft due to a spark from a welder.

 The site was evacuated and the thick plume of smoke seen around the city was burning plastic, the worker said.
-A nearby crane was not affected by the fire.
+The site crane was not affected by the fire.

-Fire and Emergency New Zealand confirmed the fire was in an elevator shaft.
+Fire and Emergency New Zealand confirmed the fire was in a lift shaft on the 10th floor.

-FENZ received the callout at 8.19am and no one was injured, a spokesman said.
+Fenz received the callout at 8.19am.
+No one was injured, station officer Ali Rodger said.

+"It was extinguished by staff using dry powder extinguishers and a fixed hose reel."

+They were waiting on a fire investigator to determine the cause of the blaze.

-A worker at the site said: "It was on level 6, flames everywhere, me and the other guys try to blitz it out with the fire extinguishers.
+A worker at the site said: "Flames everywhere, me and the other guys try to blitz it out with the fire extinguishers.

 "There was too much oxygen in the air so we couldn't take it out."